Further study

 A world of opportunity

-Postgraduate study can offer you a route into a new career, speed up your progress in your current job with professional qualifications – or be an essential component in qualifying to practise.
-Postgraduate qualifications tend to be divided into taught courses and research degrees and studentships.
+Postgraduate qualifications tend to be divided into taught courses, research degrees and studentships.
 Degree apprenticeships are another option to consider for further study, if combining full time work and study is attractive to you.

 Taught courses - PGT